libis/workflow/README.md

 ## Architecture

 This gem is essentially a simple, custom workflow system.
 The core of the workflow are the tasks.
-You can - and should - create your own tasks by creating new classes derived from ::LIBIS::Workflow::Task.
-The ::LIBIS::Workflow::Task class and the included ::LIBIS::Workflow::Base class provide the necessary attributes and methods to make them work in the workflow.
-See the detailed documentation for the classes for more information.
+You can - and should - create your own tasks by creating new classes and include ::LIBIS::Workflow::Task.
+The ::LIBIS::Workflow::Task module and the included ::LIBIS::Workflow::Base::Logger module provide the necessary attributes and methods to make them work in the workflow.
+See the detailed documentation for the modules for more information.

 The objects that the tasks will be working on should derive from the ::LIBIS::Workflow::WorkItem class.
 When working with file objects the module ::LIBIS::Workflow::FileItem module can be included for additional file-specific functionality.